zvukoper/Arma3_AAR/README.md

 ### Roadmap:

 * :ballot_box_with_check: Custom software to write replay files to disk directly from Arma3.
-* :black_square_button: Record a replay into an .aar file: unit actions, including gear, animations, unit model, shooting, death, vehicle operation, commands.
+* :ballot_box_with_check: Record a replay into an .aar file: unit actions, including gear, animations, unit model, shooting, death, vehicle operation, commands.
+* :black_square_button: Recreate the app for 64-bit and with filename generation.
 * :black_square_button: Playback a replay file with the ability to spectate.
 * :black_square_button: Documentation: How to install and use.
 * :black_square_button: Unit and event icons on the map.